 This article reviews how to create, authorize, and brand custom packing slip templates.

-To create custom packing slip templates, you must have the following permission assigned to your user role: Customer Module > Packing Slip.
+To create custom packing slip templates, you must be logged in as a warehouse user and have the following permission assigned to your user role: Customer Module > Packing Slip.

 Skip Ahead: Use the following links to skip to the relevant sections below.